Nazanin1369/movieApp/README.md

-## Instant Movie Search
+## Instant Movie Search Progressive Web Application
 ![alt text](./images/popcorn.png "Movie App")

 This application uses Open Movie Database API to perform an instant search on the movies.
+It uses Service Workers and follows best practices and accibility metrics of

 ### Technologies Used